‘The Happy Prince’ Opens in America

 However, having viewed the scene in the context of the film, one now relishes Wilde’s reaction as entirely justified—although I am sure there is also a healthy dose of personal angst and catharsis in it for Everett himself.

 Perhaps also relevant to Everett’s personal journey through the gay experience, is the point in the film when Wilde ponders the possibilities of never having met Robbie.
 Everett gives Wilde a line to the effect that it might have been better had he turned ‘A Different Corner’.
 This is precisely the metaphor used by another gay icon, George Michael, in his song of that name.
 The song explores this Sliding Doors concept, postulating that by going back in time the singer could “turn a different corner and we never would have met”.
-It is too much of a coincidence for Everett to use this line in anything other than homage.
+It is too much of a coincidence for Everett to use this line in anything other than homage to the lovelorn gay icon.
 One imagines that Michael’s untimely death on Christmas Day 2016 came during Everett’s screenwriting—and yet it is no mere tribute.
-The appropriateness of the song is validated by the Wildean scenario of the lyric where the protagonist, in fear of being used, sees a future of loneliness and confusion.
+The appropriateness of the song is validated by the Wildean scenario of the lyric where the protagonist, in fear of being used, sees a desolate future:

 The dialogue, too, spans the antitheses of humor and philosophy.
 On the one hand we have Wilde’s intimately knowing caution to Robbie not to get too excited lest he “burst a hemorrhoid.”
 And then, a key line in the film, as Wilde stares wistfully into the distance.
 His remark that he now views his past scandals as “a small black dot against the edge of dawn” is too vividly poignant not to have been written by someone who has also put behind himself the hardships of acceptance.